One of the main arguments against pipeline construction is that it “destroys the environment”. But…

 The three-day event is filled with operator presentations, panel discussions, informational technical sessions and (of course) networking functions.
 Key areas of focus include regulatory compliance, technology implementation, asset integrity and industry best-practices.

 This year’s Pipeline Week will be Sept.
 11-13 at the Westin Galleria in Houston.
-To learn more about the upcoming show, click here.

 The Pipeline Energy Expo is a two-and-a-half day pipeline industry conference for folks working in engineering, construction, inspection, supervisory control and data acquisition (SCADA), maintenance, rehabilitation, safety and integrity.

 Exhibitors will show off new technologies and conduct equipment demonstrations.
 In partnership with Oil & Gas Journal, Oil, Gas, & Petrochem Equipment and Industrial WaterWorld, the Expo draws energy industry leaders to discuss the challenges facing the pipeline/transportation sector.
 Presentations will focus on best practices in construction, in pipeline operations and system integrity.

 The Expo is April 3-5, 2018 at the Cox Business Center in Tulsa, Oklahoma (not the kind of wetlands environment we’re used to working here at Stan’s, but we’re sure some of our friends in Louisiana will be there).
 If you register by Feb.
 16 you’ll save $100 on individual registration.